wunderwuzzi23/remote-matrix-mcp/README.md

 - **Search**: Returns random references from The Matrix universe with ticket/issue search capabilities
 - **Fetch**: Returns random references from The Hitchhiker's Guide to the Galaxy for detailed information retrieval

-**Created this for testing purposes to explore how ChatGPT Integreations work.**
+**Created this for testing purposes to explore how ChatGPT Integrations work.
+Also has instructions to speak like caveman, etc... that I used for testing a few things.**

 ## Requirements